NeilSinclair/prompt_workshop/the_researcher/the_researcher_2.md

 **User message:**

-Please can you compare the STIHL MSA 300 C-O with the Husqvarna 540i XP and the Milwaukee M18 Fuel 16" Chainsaw Kit
+Please can you compare the STIHL MSA 300 C-O chainsaw with the Husqvarna 540i XP and the Milwaukee M18 Fuel 16" Chainsaw Kit

 ---------

 **Warning!:** Can we trust the results?
 Sometimes the results look good, but they are wrong.
 Here is an example:

-Please go online and compare the STIHL iMow RMI 632 PC with the Husqvarna Automower 450X and the Honda Miimo HRM 3000?P
+Please go online and compare the STIHL iMow RMI 632 PC with the Husqvarna Automower 450X and the Honda Miimo HRM 3000?

 ---------